CyclotronResearchCentre/bidsme/README.md

 A working example of source dataset and `prepare` configuration can be found [there](https://github.com/nbeliy/bidscoin_example).

-> NB: The logs for standard output and separetly errors and warnings are stored in destination folder in `code/bidscoin/prepare/log` directory.
+> NB: The logs for standard output and separately errors and warnings are stored in destination folder in `code/bidscoin/prepare/log` directory.

+### <a name="wf_process"></a> Data processing

+The processing is completely optional step between data preparation and bidsification.
+It is intended to allow a data modification based on data identification of `bidscoin`.
+It can be used to check, pre-process data, convert it, merge etc...

+It is not intended to run without plugins.
+It does nothing without, except checking if all data is identifiable.
+It can be easily be replaced by a custom script.

 ### <a name="wf_bids"></a>Data bidsification